 The Django admin site provides a web based interface to access the database connected to a Django project.
 Even for experienced technical administrators, doing database CRUD (Create-Read-Update-Delete) operations directly on a database can be difficult and time consuming, given the need to issue raw SQL commands and navigate database structures.
 For non-technical users, doing database CRUD operations directly on a database can be daunting, if not impossible.
 The Django admin site fixes this problem.

-The Django admin site exposes all Django project related data structures linked to a database, so it's easy for experts and novices alike to perform database CRUD operations.
-As a Django project grows, the Django admin site can be a vital tool to administer the growing body of information in a database connected to a Django project.
+The Django admin site can expose all Django project related data structures linked to a database, so it's easy for experts and novices alike to perform database CRUD operations.
+As a Django project grows, the Django admin site can be a vital tool to administer the growing body of information in the database connected to a Django project.

 The Django admin site is built as a Django app, this means the only thing you need to do to set up the Django admin site is configure and install the app as any other Django app.
-If you're unfamiliar with the term Django app, see the previous recipe 'Set up content, understand Django urls, templates and apps'.
+If you're unfamiliar with the term Django app, read the previous section 'Set up content: Understand urls, templates and apps'.

-Django must be configured with a database to use the Django admin site.
-If you still haven't connected Django to a database, see the recipe 'Set up a database for a Django project'.
+The Django admin site requires that you previously configure a database and also install the Django base tables.
+So if you still haven't done this, see the prior section 'Set up a database for a Django project'.

 urls.py file, in the